Hive Integration - Best Practices¶

 VIEW, here the

-sales_transaction access control view, is still handled by Okera, applying all the filtering and audit logging as expected.
+sales_transaction access control view, is still handled by Okera, applying filtering and audit logging as expected.

 Default Partition Pruning¶

-DBAs have even more options using layered views in Okera, allowing them, for example, to limit the amount of data returned from a partitioned table when no matching WHERE clauses was defined.
+DBAs have more options using layered views in Okera, allowing them, for example, to limit the amount of data returned from a partitioned table when no matching WHERE clauses were defined.

-SELECT * FROM <table_or_view> to check what data a dataset holds, just to realize it has terabytes or petabytes of data) that may inadvertently choke up valuable system resources.
+SELECT * FROM <table_or_view> to identify the data in a dataset that contains terabytes or petabytes of data).

-This feature is very flexible and (as of Okera 1.2) allows to specify how many data files or how many partitions should be read instead of only the very last one.
+This feature is very flexible and allows you to specify how many data files or how many partitions should be read.
 For example:

 CREATE VIEW sampledb.ymdata_recent AS SELECT * FROM sampledb.ymdata(LAST PARTITION); CREATE VIEW sampledb.ymdata_last_file AS SELECT * FROM sampledb.sample(LAST 1 FILES); CREATE VIEW sampledb.ymdata_last_4_months AS SELECT * FROM sampledb.ymdata(LAST 4 PARTITIONS);

 This is also applicable to the raw tables, using table properties:

 Okera recommends using partition pruning on large tables with more than 100 partitions.